 Tying pattern damselfly

 After watching the short film “Damsels in distress” I made a wingburner for the damselfly.
-A free download of this print can be found on bottom of this page.

 Place a print in the wingburner.
 Cut away the film close to the wingburner.